sophiathekitty/Community-Discord-BOT/FIRST-CONTRIBUTION.md

 :bulb: _The small number next to the grey arrow indicates how many commits you will be pushing at once._

 #### For command line:
-Push the changes to the remote using `git push origin master`
+Push the changes to the remote using `git push`

 ### 7. Create a pull request
 Now it's finally time to ask Miunie if she'd like to take your changes, or in other words, _**request** Miunie to **pull** your changes._